MicrosoftDocs/well-architected/well-architected/mission-critical/alwayson-application-platform.md

 ---
-title: Mission-Critical Workloads Critical Design Area - Application Platform
+title: Mission-Critical Workloads - Application Platform
-description: This section provides detailed design considerations and recommondations for the application platform critical desgin area.
+description: This design area explores requisite decision factors and provide recommendations related to the selection, design, and configuration of an appropriate application hosting platform for an AlwaysOn application on Azure
 author: Customer Architecture Team ms.author: hjscherer ms.date: 02/01/2022